AndySomogyi/sbmlsolver/wrappers/Python/doc/using_roadrunner.rst

 ================  =============
 start             Starting time for simulation end               Ending time for simulation.
-Setting 'end' will automatically change 'duration' duration          Duration of the simulation in the model's units of time.
-Setting 'duration' will automatically change 'end' steps             Number of steps at which the output is sampled where the samples are evenly spaced absolute          Absolute tolerance for the CVODE integrator relative          Relative tolerance for the CVODE integrator stiff             Tells the integrator to use the fully implicit backward difference stiff solver.
+Setting 'end' will automatically change 'duration' points            Number of rows to include in the output matrix selections        (Optional) A list of variables to include in the output, e.g. ``['time','A']`` for a model with species ``A``.
+More below. steps             (Optional keyword argument) Number of steps at which the output is sampled where the samples are evenly spaced.
+Steps = points-1.
+Steps and points may not both be specified.
-                  Use this option only if the model is stiff. reset             Resets the SBML state to the original values specified in the SBML. structuredResult  If set (default is True), the result from simulate is a numpy structured array with the column names set to the selections.
-This is required for plotting and displaying a legend for each time series. variableStep      Perform a variable step simulation.
-This lets the integrator choose the appropriate time step. integrator        a string of either "cvode" for deterministic simulations, or "gillespie" for stochastic simulations. plot              True or False, plot the results of the simulation.
 ================  =============

 One important point to note about :meth:`~RoadRunner.simulate()`: When :meth:`~RoadRunner.simulate()` is run, the concentration of